-The College entered into an operating lease for mailing equipment and a service agreement for data management in 2023.
-In addition, the College signed a one year consulting services agreement in 2023.
-The College's minimum payments in 2024 are \$160,193.
+The College has an operating lease for mailing equipment and a service agreement for data management.
+In addition, the College signed a three year agreement for proctoring services in 2024.
+The College's minimum payments in 2025 are \$127,118.